Klipwen/IT342-Online-Grocery-System/AI_COMMUNICATION_LOG.md

 - Added a detailed configuration checklist to `SETUP_GUIDE.md` for onboarding and troubleshooting.
 - Confirmed backend and frontend must be restarted after any config/code changes.

+## 2025-07-01 (Merge/Pull Update)
+- Pulled and merged updates from main branch.
+- Added new frontend assets:
+  - `grocery_shopping_cart.png`, `sardines_product.png` in `frontend/grocery/src/assets/`
+- Added new frontend pages:
+  - `frontend/grocery/src/pages/Admin/AboutUs.jsx`
+  - `frontend/grocery/src/pages/Error404.jsx`
+- Added new CSS style files:
+  - `AboutPage.css`, `AboutUs.css`, `CartPage.css`, `CheckoutPage.css`, `ContactPage.css`, `Error404.css` in `frontend/grocery/src/styles/`
+- Created `.idea` project files for JetBrains IDE support.
+- **Team:** After pulling, check for any new dependencies or config changes required by these new files.
+- **AI:** Be aware of new pages and assets for future troubleshooting and feature work.

 ## Team Instructions
 - **After every pull, merge, or branch switch:**
   - Review and update your port assignments and static resource paths as described in `SETUP_GUIDE.md`.